Eight of the best PL signings from Ligue 1: Drogba, Kante, Pires, Evra…

-Touted by Alex Ferguson to be the best player in the league in April 2016, he has featured twice consecutively in the PFA Team of the Year and won the PFA Player’s Player of the Year for the 2016-17 season.
+Touted by Alex Ferguson to be the best player in the league in April 2016, he won the PFA Player’s Player of the Year for the 2016-17 season.

 The first on the list from a non-French speaking country, the Czech international arrived at Chelsea in 2004 from Rennes having plied his trade there for two seasons, winning the Gardien d’Or (Ligue 1 goalkeeper of the season) in his final year.

-Since his arrival in England 13 years ago, Čech has cultivated a reputation as one of the greatest ‘keepers of his generation; he’s a consistent shot stopper with good command of his area, as well as possessing intelligence and leadership skills.
+Cech would stay in England for 15 years, earning a reputation as one of the greatest ‘keepers of his generation: a consistent shot-stopper with good command of his area, as well as possessing intelligence and leadership skills.

-In total he’s amassed four Golden Gloves, four league titles, five FA Cups, three League Cups, a Europa League and a Champions League title during his time in England. continuing to impress today.
+In total he amassed four Golden Gloves, four league titles, five FA Cups, three League Cups, a Europa League and a Champions League title during his time in England.

 The man who loves Mondays, Patrice Evra arrived at Manchester United in 2006 from Monaco and went on to establish himself as one of the best Premier League left-backs ever.